-On March 31, 2015 Japan's parliament approved legislation to reduce corporate income tax rates by 3.29 percentage points over the next two years.
-As a result, the current combined national and local effective tax rate of 35.6% will be reduced to 32.3% over the next two years.
-We accounted for the impact of the tax rate change in the fourth quarter of our fiscal 2015.
+On March 31, 2016, Japan's parliament approved legislation to reduce corporate combined income tax rates by 3.2 percentage points to 33.06%.
+As this tax rate change was enacted after the third quarter of our fiscal 2016, we will account for the tax rate change in the fourth quarter of our fiscal 2016.